jharwell/libra/README.md

     - `tidy-check-all` - Runs the clang-tidy checker on the repository, using the `.clang-format` in the root of the repo.

-- `unit_tests` - Build all of the unit tests for the project.
+- `unit-tests` - Build all of the unit tests for the project.
 If you want to just build a single unit test, you can do `make <project name>-<class name>-test`.
 For example: `make rcppsw-hfsm-test` for a single unit test named `hfsm-test.cpp` that lives under